ERNICommunity/ERNI.SmartHomeAR/README.md

     - *Cool*
     - Set temperature to 23 deg.
 ## Clone the source code
 One all your api the ready time to clone the source code of this Git Repository.
-Once done, you can now open the unity scene **MainScene.unity**.
+Once done, open the unity scene **MainScene.unity** from folder `Scenes`.

 ## Adding the SecretManager
 Before building the Unity you need to first create the following file `SecretsManager.cs`under `ERNI.SmartHomeAR/Assets/Scripts/` folder.